muhdmirzamz/Snap/README.md

 ####CHANGELOG:

+22 Jan 2017:
+- You can now draw on pictures you have taken

 15 Jan 2017:
 - You can now take picture and store in your photo library
 - You can now switch between screens